open-contracting-extensions/ocds_contractTerms_extension/README.md

           "operatorRevenueShare": 0.25,
           "socialStandards": "The supplier maintains the social, collective bargaining and labor law obligations according to Union law, national law or collective agreements.
 4 paragraph 4a Regulation 13707/2007.", "hasNonDisclosureAgreement": true,
-          "nonDisclosureAgreement": "A Non Disclosure Agreement will need to ...", "customerServices": [
+          "nonDisclosureAgreement": "A non-disclosure agreement is required in order to...", "customerServices": [
             {
               "type": "clean",